Overcoming Addictions

 This diagram explains my view on addictions:

-As one can see – addictive activities might initially increase pleasure, in the long run they decrease pleasure.
+As one can see – though addictive activities might initially increase pleasure, in the long run they decrease pleasure.
 But people remain bound to the addiction because to give up the addiction temporarily grants even less pleasure.
 It is tempting to believe that going halfway to an addiction is the best of both worlds, however, it is the worst of both worlds – it leaves increased addictive urges, and therefore leaves you feeling even more unsatisfied.
 On the right diagram, I believe many are deceived by noting that further giving in grants greater pleasure.
 However, this is myopic because overall, happiness from everything else decreases, thus overall decreasing wellbeing.

 But let’s delve deeper: In college, I studied economics, where we often used thought experiments with “utility equations” — simplified models assuming people act to maximize their wellbeing.
 For example: